Arizona contractors license and insurance requirements

 Linkedin

-You can do small jobs without a license, but getting your license makes you more competitive and allows you to scale to higher-paid contracts.
+You can do small jobs without a license, but getting your contractor license in AZ makes you more competitive and allows you to scale to higher-paid contracts.

 You need a general contractor license in Arizona for any project worth more than $1,000 or requires a local building permit.